-What started out as a few failed attempts to guess "a corgi" and "The Lion King", we had decided to play a new kind of 20 questions; we asked each other personal questions.
-And before long, we arrived at our destination, knee deep in heady, contemplative conversation, leaving us feeling closer than ever and equally fascinated with each other.
+What started out as a few failed attempts to guess "a corgi" and "The Lion King," we had decided to play a new kind of 20 questions; we asked each other personal questions.
+And before long, we arrived at our destination, knee-deep in heady, contemplative conversation, leaving us feeling closer than ever and equally fascinated with each other.
 Which is no easy feat when you spend most of your time with someone.
 As it turns out, there is something specific I can say to help comfort my best friend after she gets into an argument with her mother, and to my surprise, she'd much rather go get ice cream than hole up with Seinfeld for an afternoon.
 In those three hours, we got to know each other in a way we might never otherwise had the chance to.
-So, here are 20 questions to ask your best friend that will make your relationship stronger than ever — and of course help to pass time on a long road trip.
+So, here are 20 questions to ask your best friend that will make your relationship stronger than ever — and, of course, help to pass the time.

 "What would you like to make more time for in your life?"

-Talk about what you've been meaning to fit into your life but haven't been able to.
+Talk about what you've meant to fit into your life but haven't been able to.

 "What are you scared of?"

 Ghosts?
 Death?
 Bees?
 Rejection?
-Direct questions illicit honest responses.
+Direct questions elicit honest responses.